-- Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow 1 blocks of the block chain.
-This inconsistency was pointed out by NCC Group in their Blossom specification audit.
+- Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow -1 blocks of the block chain.
+This inconsistency was pointed out by NCC Group in their Blossom specification audit. - Revert changes for funding streams from Withdrawn ZIP 207.

-- Change author affiliations from "Zerocoin Electric Coin Company" to "Electric Coin Company". - Add acknowledgement to Mary Maller for the observation that diversified payment address unlinkability can be proven in the same way as key privacy for ElGamal.
+- · Change author affiliations from "Zerocoin Electric Coin Company" to "Electric Coin Company". - Add acknowledgement to Mary Maller for the observation that diversified payment address unlinkability can be proven in the same way as key privacy for ElGamal.

-- Correct the generators $\mathcal{P}{\mathbb{S}1}$ and $\mathcal{P}{\mathbb{S}2}$ for BLS12-381. - Update README.rst to include Makefile targets for Blossom. - Makefile updates: - Fix a typo for the pvcblossom target. - Update the pinned git hashes for sam2p and pdfsizeopt.
+- Update the following sections to match the current draft of [ZIP-208]: - §7.6.3 'Difficulty adjustment' on p.96 - §7.7 'Calculation of Block Subsidy and Founders' Reward' on p.
+98 - Specify funding streams, along with the draft funding streams defined in the current draft of ZIP 207. - Update the following sections to match the current draft of ZIP 207: - §3.9 'Block Subsidy and Founders' Reward' on p.18 - §3.10 'Coinbase Transactions' on p.19 - §7.7 'Calculation of Block Subsidy and Founders' Reward' on p.
+98 - §7.8 'Payment of Founders' Reward' on p.
+99 - Correct the generators $\mathcal{P}{\mathbb{S}1}$ and $\mathcal{P}{\mathbb{S}2}$ for BLS12-381. - Update README.rst to include Makefile targets for Blossom. - Makefile updates: - Fix a typo for the pvcblossom target. - Update the pinned git hashes for sam2p and pdfsizeopt.

 - The rule that miners SHOULD NOT mine blocks that chain to other blocks with a block version number greater than 4, has been removed.
-This is because such blocks (mined nonconformantly) exist in the current Mainnet consensus block chain. - · Clarify that Equihash is based on a variation of the Generalized Birthday Problem, and cite [AR2017]. - · Update reference [BGG2017] (previously [BGG2016]). - · Clarify which transaction fields are added by Overwinter and Sapling. - Correct the rule about when a transaction is permitted to have no transparent inputs. - Explain the differences between the system in [Groth2016] and what we refer to as Groth16. - Reference Mary Maller's security proof for Groth16 [Maller2018]. - · Correct [BGM2018] to [BGM2017]. - Fix a typo in § B.2 'Groth16 batch verification' on p.
-163 and clarify the costs of Groth16 batch verification. - Add macros and Makefile support for building the Blossom specification.
+This is because such blocks (mined nonconformantly) exist in the current Mainnet consensus block chain. - · Clarify that Equihash is based on a variation of the Generalized Birthday Problem, and cite [AR2017]. - Update reference [BGG2017] (previously [BGG2016]). - · Clarify which transaction fields are added by Overwinter and Sapling. - Correct the rule about when a transaction is permitted to have no transparent inputs. - Explain the differences between the system in [Groth2016] and what we refer to as Groth16.

+- Reference Mary Maller's security proof for Groth16 [Maller2018]. - Correct [BGM2018] to [BGM2017]. - Fix a typo in § B.2 'Groth16 batch verification' on p.
+164 and clarify the costs of Groth16 batch verification. - Add macros and Makefile support for building the Blossom specification.